 Metropolitan State University of Denver is a large public university in downtown Denver that serves the greater seven county metropolitan area.
 The University offers courses in the traditional spring and fall format with summer courses being offered which run at twice the rate of the spring and fall semester.
 The University offers courses in both the traditional instructor-led, in class, brick and mortar framework and in the online format.
 All courses that are taught in both the instructor-led format and online format must adhere to a single set of learning objectives and must be assessed with the same rigor.
 The Computer Information Systems and Business Analytics (CISBA) department is housed in the College of Business.
-The College of Business is an AACSB accredited program and the CISBA Department is additionally accredited by ABET.
-Besides the program in Computer Information Systems, the CISBA Department offers degrees in Business Analytics and Business Intelligence.
+The College of Business is an AACSB accredited program and the CISBA Department offers degrees in Business Analytics and Business Intelligence.
 The College of Business and the CISBA Department offer both undergraduate and graduate degrees.
 This paper focuses on the Database Management Systems (DMS) course that is taught by the author.
 The DMS course is a junior level course that is required for all CISBA majors and minors.
 The DMS course is also required for Health Care Management majors, some Communications majors, some Construction Management majors, and some Aerospace majors.
 Although most of the students enroll in the DMS course to fulfill a major or minor requirement, randomly interested students from around the University also enroll.